llvm/llvm-project/mlir/docs/OpDefinitions.md

     -   VariadicOfVariadic: `TypeRangeRange`
 *   `attr-dict` Directive: `DictionaryAttr`

 When a variable is optional, the provided value may be null.
+When a variable is referenced in a custom directive parameter using `ref`, it is passed in by value.
+Referenced variables to `print<UserDirective>` are passed as the same as bound variables, but referenced variables to `parse<UserDirective>` are passed like to the printer.

+A custom directive can take a string of C++ code as a parameter.
+The code is pasted verbatim in the calls to the custom parser and printers, with the substitutions `$_builder` and `$_ctxt`.
+String literals can be used to parameterize custom directives.

 #### Optional Groups